GSA/digitalgov.gov/content/old-docs/digitalgov-user-experience-program-test-support.md

 From time to time we will conduct a demonstrate test, evaluation or other service for educational purposes.
 On rare occasions we will select a high-impact site for testing purposes.
 We will post notices of our tests through [DigitalGov University](https://www.WHATEVER/digitalgov-university/).

-Other options for getting a test off the ground are to [hire a usability contractor](https://www.gsaadvantage.gov/advantage/s/search.do?q=0:2%22usability+testing%22&q=0:1%22usability+testing%22&db=1), or get [trained](https://www.WHATEVER/resources/user-experience-program/usability-training-for-federal-employees/) yourself.
+Other options for getting a test off the ground are to [hire a usability contractor]({{< relref "user-experience-program/usability-training-for-federal-employees.md" >}}) yourself.